Dr. Donna Hedgepeth, DC, DACCP

 I had suffered from migraine headaches since elementary school.
-I had tried many avenues, including jaw surgery without success and then at the referral of my medical doctor, I went to see a local chiropractor.
+I had tried many avenues for relief, including jaw surgery without success and then at the referral of my medical doctor, I went to see a local chiropractor.
 The chiropractic treatments were a wonderful success!
-This experience made me further investigate and ultimately pursue a career helping others through chiropractic medicine.
+This experience made me further investigate and ultimately pursue a career helping others through chiropractic.

 Despite the frigid mid-west winter temperatures and having to shovel snow each morning, I chose to attend the first chiropractic school, Palmer College of Chiropractic in Davenport, Iowa.
 While achieving my doctorate, I spent extra time learning a variety of techniques in addition by attending seminars outside the normal program to widen my knowledge and experience.
 I was chosen as one of only 40 students at Palmer to travel to Nepal on a health care mission.
 We spent almost 3 weeks in many villages delivering point of care services to the great people there along with a few medical doctors, 1 nurse and an epidemiologist.
 As a group, we adjusted thousands of people and brought love and attention to a population that mostly had no access to care at all.
 It was an amazing experience!

 After graduating as valedictorian of my class, I chose to come back home to North Carolina to practice in a much warmer climate and to be near family.
 I was fortunate to be able to practice initially out of another office and then started my own independent practice in 2005.
 I still have a passion for knowledge and strive to deliver the best care possible to my patients.
-I hold additional certifications in NIMMO myofascial release techniques and acupuncture.
+I hold additional certifications in NIMMO myofascial release techniques, acupuncture, and craniosacral therapy.

 I am also a member of the International Chiropractic Pediatric Association with a specialty ranking as a Diplomate for working with children and pregnant women, including the Webster Technique.
 As a mother, this side of my practice is very near and dear to my heart.
 I enjoy an expanding referral relationship with several area OB/GYN’s, Family Practitioners, Midwives, Pediatricians, lactation consultants, doulas and various other healthcare professionals.
 I am honored and humbled to be chosen by so many to deliver care for mothers and their children during such crucial stages of their lives.